EQS-Public Voting Rights: NORMA Group SE (english)

 3. Details of person subject to the notification obligation

-Legal entity: DWS Investment GmbH City of registered office, country: Frankfurt (Main), Germany
+Legal entity: KBI Global Investors Ltd. City of registered office, country: Dublin, Ireland

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.